Kinocilium: Vestibular apparatus

 Kinocilia are present in the crista ampullaris of the semicircular ducts and the sensory maculae of the utricle and saccule.
 One kinocilium is the longest cilium located on the hair cell next to 40–70 stereocilia.
 During movement of the body, the hair cell is depolarized when the stereocilia move toward the kinocilium.
 The depolarization of the hair cell causes neurotransmitter to be released and an increase in firing frequency of cranial nerve VIII.
 When the stereocilia tilt away from the kinocilium, the hair cell is hyperpolarized, decreasing the amount of neurotransmitter released, which decreases the firing frequency of cranial nerve VIII.

 Anatomy in fish and frogs

 The apical surface of a sensory fish hair cell usually has numerous stereocilia and a single, much longer kinocilium.
-Unlike mammals, the kinocilium does not regress and remains as part of the hair bundle after maturation of hair cells.
 Deflection of the stereocilia toward or away from the kinocilium causes an increase or decrease in the firing rate of the sensory neuron innervating the hair cell at its basal surface.

 Hair cells in fish and some frogs are used to detect water movements around their bodies.
 These hair cells are embedded in a jelly-like protrusion called cupula.
 The hair cells therefore can not be seen and do not appear on the surface of skin of fish and frogs.